rtk-rnjn/Parrot/privacy policy.md

 ### Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Server ID(s), Channel ID(s), Role ID(s), Message ID(s), Channel Webhooks.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Server ID(s), Text and Voice Channel ID(s), Channel-Thread ID(s), Role ID(s), Message ID(s), Channel Webhooks.
 The information that I request will be retained on my database.

 ### Log Data